graycoreio/daffodil/libs/content/README.md

 # @daffodil/content

-The `@daffodil/content` library intends to provide:

-1. Platform-agnostic drivers for fetching static content generated and provided by the platform in use.
-2. Useful models and functions for working with static content.
+`@daffodil/content` provides platform-agnostic drivers for fetching static content generated and provided by the platform in use.
+It also includes useful models and functions for working with static content.